Internet of Things in Healthcare: Features and Opportunities

-The Internet of Things or IoT is a system of interrelated, internet-connected devices that automatically communicate over wireless networks automatically.
-It allows users to forget about different routine tasks and manage many daily activities through their smartphones.
+The Internet of Things or IoT is a system of interrelated, internet-connected devices that communicate over wireless networks automatically.
+It allows users to forget about routine tasks and manage their daily activities through smartphones.
 In the long term, the results of IoT implementation will significantly restructure economic and social processes.
-Eventually, they will require no human intervention.
+Eventually, these processes will require no human intervention.

 Here are some areas where IoT is used: